 - Pre-doctoral fellows are supported up to five years.

 - Post-doctoral fellows are supported for two years and can apply for a third.

 Continuation of support is contingent upon satisfactory progress and availability of funds

 Yes, all training is done at Columbia.
-Pre-Doc files must be enrolled at a Doctoral Program in either the School of Social Work or Mailman School of Public Health.
+Pre-Doc fellows must be enrolled at a Doctoral Program in either the School of Social Work or Mailman School of Public Health.
 This requirement does not apply to Post-Docs.